Keith-Turnbull/testing-change-automation/README.md

 # Change Automation Trigger action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This Action calls the Progressive Change Automation System to perform some automation tasks.

 ## Inputs